 6. I tried, and social media isn’t working

 Welcome to marketing.
 Social media is just one necessary tool among many.
-You simply can’t run your business without it.
+You can’t run your business without it, but the more you do the more regularity you'll see in performance.
 It’s a great discovery tool, an excellent way for customers to check out what you have to say, and it’s useful for reviews and testimonials or answering questions casually.
 Not everything you do will feel like it worked, but the more consistent you are, it will pay off.

 If you’re not doing marketing because you don’t have time, or you feel overwhelmed, start with a little at a time.
 Even if it’s 10 minutes a day or 10 minutes a week — it’s worth it.

 We help individuals and small businesses get online, quick.
-Try our free website tool and social automation right now.
+Try our free website and customer management tool!
 Jump in to Bounce House.